 Amongst my qualifications I have a Diploma in Integrative Counselling, Advanced Certificate in Cognitive Behavioural Therapy approaches, Certificate in sand play therapy and undergo continued professional development every year to maintain my good practice and keep abreast of new legislation and new approaches in the counselling and therapy community.

-I have extensive training in bereavement, self harm, substance misuse, Autism and Asbergers Syndrome, anxiety and stress management.
+I have extensive experience and training in bereavement, self harm, substance misuse, Autism and Asbergers Syndrome, anxiety and stress management, OCD.

 I have also full training in safeguarding children from harm and have a full DBS check to reassure parents and carers of my safety to work with children and vulnerable adults.